-- .11 In each instance when an appeal is requested, the dean shall, within one working week, establish a Promotion Appeal Advisory Committee (PAAC) that shall be composed of one member of the CAS Faculty Affairs Committee, selected by the committee; one member appointed by the dean; one member appointed by the Provost; and one member appointed by the appellant.
-The representative from the Faculty Affairs Committee may be an ex officio member of FAC.
-If no member of the FAC is eligible to serve on the PAAC, the committee will select an eligible faculty member who has previously served on the FAC.
+- .11 In each instance when an appeal is requested, the dean shall, within one working week, establish a Promotion Appeal Advisory Committee (PAAC) that shall be composed of one CAS member of the University Faculty Affairs Committee, selected by the committee; one member appointed by the dean; one member appointed by the Provost; and one member appointed by the appellant.
+The CAS members of UFC will appoint the representative to the PAAC from among the current or previous CAS members of UFAC.
 No person on the PAAC, other than the person selected by the appellant, should be a faculty member who has written a letter of recommendation for the candidate's promotion and/or tenure file.
 In the event of multiple appeals, the three members appointed respectively by the Faculty Affairs Committee, the dean, and the Provost shall serve on each appeal committee; the member selected by the appellant shall serve only on the committee reviewing the appeal of his or her selector.
 All members serving on the PAAC shall have the rank of full professor. - .12 The PAAC, with access to all information available to the original P&T Committee for all applicants to the rank sought by the appellant, shall reconsider the recommendations of the original committee.
 The PAAC shall report to the dean within four weeks, either endorsing the original report or presenting an alternative recommendation in writing.
 The dean shall inform the appellant of the PAAC's recommendation within two working days. - .13 The dean shall review all information and recommendations contained in the promotion credentials file of each faculty member, shall formulate and state in writing his or her recommendations, with reasons, and shall forward these and the promotion credentials files to the Provost by March 10.
 A copy of this letter will be sent to the faculty member and his or her department chair.
 When the dean recommends that promotion be withheld, the recommendation letter from the dean shall inform the faculty member of his or her right to appeal the dean's recommendation, in writing, within seven days to the Provost. (see §7.12.2.) - .14 The Provost shall review the recommendation letter from the promotion and tenure committee along with the recommendation letter from the dean.
 The Provost shall formulate and state in writing his or her recommendation and shall submit this letter to the President by April 1.
 A copy of this letter shall be sent to the faculty member, his or her department chair, and the dean.
-When the Provost recommends that promotion be withheld, the recommendation letter from the Provost shall inform the faculty member of his or her right to appeal the Provost's recommendation, in writing, within seven days to the President and the Board of Visitors. . (see §7.12.3.) - .15 The Board of Visitors (or the Executive Committee thereof) in consultation with the President shall, no later than May 15, review all information of record, as well as any written appeals, and shall render a final decision in the matter and so notify each candidate, his or her department chair, the dean, and the Provost in writing.
+When the Provost recommends that promotion be withheld, the recommendation letter from the Provost shall inform the faculty member of his or her right to appeal the Provost's recommendation, in writing, within seven days to the President and the Board of Visitors. (see §7.12.3.) - .15 The Board of Visitors (or the Executive Committee thereof) in consultation with the President shall, no later than May 15, review all information of record, as well as any written appeals, and shall render a final decision in the matter and so notify each candidate, his or her department chair, the dean, and the Provost in writing.
 Action by the Board of Visitors (or the Executive Committee thereof) shall be final. (see §7.12.4.) - .16 All official notification of administrative action shall be by certified mail.